ParadauxIO/gsheets-roster-parser/README.md

 ## Installing Dependencies
 `$ pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

+Alternatively you can make use of the `requirements.txt` file which lists all the pip dependencies.
+`$ pip install -r requirements.txt`

 ## Formatting roster.txt
-Due to API constaints I can't read the roster directly from the shared sheet, so you'll need to create a roster.txt formatted in the following way:
+Due to API constraints I can't read the roster directly from the shared sheet, so you'll need to create a roster.txt formatted in the following way:
 ```txt
 DD-MM-YYYY
 {{ROSTER}}